cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -distributor.ring.instance-interface-names
   [instance_interface_names: <list of string> | default = [eth0 en0]]

-# Max ingestion rate (samples/sec) that distributor will accept.
-This limit is
+# Max ingestion rate (samples/sec) that this distributor will accept.
+This limit
-# per-distributor, not per-tenant.
+# is per-distributor, not per-tenant.
 Additional push requests will be rejected.
 # Current ingestion rate is computed as exponentially weighted moving average,
 # updated every second.
 0 = unlimited.
 # CLI flag: -distributor.max-ingestion-rate